-My own path as a shift seeker traces back to my humble roots.
-Raised by my fiercely loving single mother in Section 8 housing, I felt branded by our circumstances and struggled with a persistent sense of shame and insecurity.
-Deep down, I was a sweet, thoughtful child who daydreamed about a modeling career and journaled about my feelings.
-But to the outside world, I presented a completely different self: tough, defensive, combative.
-This was my family’s code of honor, our most deeply-held tribal belief: that if we were feared, no one could hurt us as we moved through the world.
+My path as a Shift Stirrer™ traces back to my humble roots.
+Raised in Section 8 housing by my fiercely loving single mother and my two older brothers, I felt branded by our circumstances and struggled with a persistent sense of shame and an all-consuming feeling of “other.”
+These thoughts and feeling were overwhelming, and at times debilitating.
+Deep down, I was a sweet, thoughtful child who spent most of my time daydreaming of modeling in New York City, Paris, and Milan.
+To the outside world, I presented as an entirely different person: fierce, defensive, and combative.
+This was my family’s code of honor and our most deeply-held tribal belief: that if we were feared, no one could hurt us.

 It was a sobering wake-up call: If I wanted a shot at my dream, I had to choose another way of being.
 It was time to lay down the sword.

-This shift would not only benefit my life as a model—leading to real, meaningful relationships and a successful 15-year career —but every aspect of my being.
-I was sharing for the first time.
+This SHIFT would not only benefit my life as a model—leading to real, meaningful relationships and a successful 15-year career but every aspect of my being.
 My bonds with my friends became more authentic.
 My connection with my partner became infinitely deeper.

-Today, that scared little girl who acted out of fear of weakness feels an exhilarating strength in sharing her full, imperfect self with the world.
+Today, that scared little girl who acted out of fear of weakness feels an exhilarating strength in sharing my full and imperfect self with the world.